NETiSACK/brunch-f2fs/README.md

 - [BORE Scheduler][bore-scheduler]

 Brunch Framework with F2FS also containing these features:
-- Graceful hibernate before battery almost running out (configurable via PWA or tty2 as root)
+- Configurable graceful shutdown before battery almost running out (using PWA or tty2 as root)
-- Configurable BORE Scheduler via PWA
+- Configurable BORE Scheduler (using PWA or tty2 as root)

 ## Install Instructions